liubiofluids/symmetryfluid/README.md

 3. Launch Julia with `julia -p 6` (generally should be the number of cores)
 4. Activate the pressure boxes from the GUI
 5. Turn on the vacuum line

+## Warnings

+- Calling commands that involve hardware moving, in the example above one such command being `controller.stage.goto-position`, should only be executed after ensuring there is sufficient physical clearance for the hardware to move.
+- Per the manual for the Elveflow pressure boxes, the vacuum line if in use should never be open prior to the initialization of the boxes.
+Hence, when programming the steps, the initialization should be followed by a pause to open the vacuum line if starting a new calibration, or opened only after a prior calibration has been loaded.